OUIsolutions/BearHttpsClient/docs/response.md

         return 0;
     }
 ```

-with the response, you can get the satus code, iterate over the headders, or read the body of the response.
+With the response, you can get the satus code, iterate over the headders, or read the body of the response.

 ### Getting Status Code

-these, get the status code of the response
+This gets the status code of the response:
 ```c
     int status_code = bear.response.get_status_code(response);
     printf("Status code: %d\n",status_code);

 ```
 ### Getting a Headder by key

-if you know the headder name you can get it using the following code:
+If you know the headder name you can get it using the following code:
 ```c
     char *content_type = bear.response.get_headder_value_by_key(response,"Content-Type");
     if(content_type){